On-line course materials

 Then I met another exciting animal called The Videocamera, and made more wonderful friends.
 We made TV documentaries together, mostly in Russia, but also in the U.S., and I discovered that in this part of the world there are also plenty of respectable people who try to fool everybody else, and even more people willing to be fooled.
 I grew my hair very long again.

 My son started his Ithaca career by fixing cars and playing percussion instruments at the local nightclubs and, of course, at the GrassRoots Festival (yes, he's in that video, and so is my granddaughter).
-He still does that today, but most of his time is now spent running his own Internet company and programming chips for small flying machines.
+He still does some of that today, but most of his time is now spent running his own Internet company and programming chips for small flying machines.
 His hair is way longer than mine, and his skepticism far surpasses that of his father.
 It must be something we ate together back in Russia.
 We all love what we do.
 We are a very happy family.
-In the world of philology and linguistics, the Papernos span the globe from St. Petersburg to Trento to Berkeley.

 Dept. of Comparative literature